axibase/atsd/integration/spss/modeler/README.md

 ## Verify Insertion

-To check that data is successfully exported to ATSD go to the ATSD web interface, click **SQL** and execute the following query
+To check that data is successfully exported to ATSD, open the ATSD web interface, open the **SQL > SQL Console** page and execute the following query:

 ```sql
 SELECT entity, datetime, value